Amit10311/Codes-link-for-Lidar-and-Camera/Point_Cloud.md

         - CUDA-PointPillars (https://github.com/NVIDIA-AI-IOT/CUDA-PointPillars)

 #### **2.2.
 Point-Based Methods**

-These methods process raw point clouds directly and are often suitable for high-density, indoor scenes.
+Suitable for in-door scenes (high object density) not for out-door ( large scale point clouds) These methods process raw point clouds directly and are often suitable for high-density, indoor scenes.

 - **PointNet++**: Deep Hierarchical Feature Learning on Point Sets in a Metric Space (2017)